-Dear Event Planner, I Hate You.
-Sincerely, Your Speaker.
+Dear Event Planner, We Hate You.
+Sincerely, Your Speakers.

 There are a lot of things event professionals do that annoy speakers big time.
 Here is how to avoid them and keep a healthy relationship with your speakers.

 I feel in a privileged position.
 In my career, I’ve been an event planner and a speaker.
 I know both worlds.
 UPDATE: The follow up post, Dear Speaker, I loathe you.
 Sincerely, your Event Planner is here.